bobkingof12vs/tayplayer/README.md

 # t_a_y_player

 the twitch and youtube player

-beta 1.0

-currently in beta, so please be kind
+<br> v0.1.0

 <strong>directions:</strong>
 1. click the "new window" button in the top left